 - Prolonged immobility – Sitting or lying down for long periods of time can decrease blood flow and cause clotting in the legs and lower abdomen.

 - Pregnancy – Pregnancy strains the legs and lower abdomen and can restrict the flow of blood in these areas.
-This risk can be elevated if a woman is carrying a multiple pregnancy or is overweight.
+This risk can be elevated if a woman is carrying multiple pregnancies or is overweight.

 - Smoking – Smoking hardens the arteries throughout the body and restricts the normal flow of blood from the lower extremities to other parts of the body.